objcio/articles/2014-12-08-activity-tracing.md

 At the time of writing, activity tracing is not accessible from Swift.

 If you want to use it now within a Swift project, you would have to create an Objective-C Wrapper around it and make this API accessible in Swift using the bridging header.
-Note though that activity tracing macros expect strings to be constants, i.e. you can't pass a string argument of your wrapper function to the activity tracing API.
+Note though that activity tracing macros expect strings to be constant, i.e. you can't pass a string argument of your wrapper function to the activity tracing API.
 To illustrate this point, the following doesn't work:

 ```
 void sendTraceMessage(const char *msg) {